 In 1993, the first Italian-Estonian parliamentary group was established in Riigikogu, the Parliament of Estonia.

-Since Spring 2017 Italy is covered by defence attaché lieutenant colonel Mark Trubok, who resides in Berlin.
-The Italian defence attaché in Estonia is colonel Davide Di Bartolo, who resides in Warsaw.
+Italy is covered by defence attaché lieutenant colonel Martin Kukk, who resides in Berlin.
+The Italian defence attaché in Estonia is colonel Raffaele Vladimir Forgione, who resides in Warsaw.

 Italy participated in the NATO Baltic air policing mission for the first time from January to April 2015 from Šiauliai, Lithuania.
 Italy is one of the founding members of the NATO Cyber Defence Centre and contributes to the centre’s work with one training and doctrine expert and one legal expert.